 Can I use my IRA checkbook to make this gift?

 Yes, if you have check writing privileges, please make the check payable to “The San Francisco Foundation.”
 Please note that for tax purposes, the gift date is the date that the funds leave your IRA account and not the postmark on the envelope.
 Therefore, please allow enough time for the check to clear to ensure that the funds are withdrawn during your preferred tax year.

 Want to learn more about this unique giving option?

 Contact Stephanie Dustman at sdustman[at]sff.org.

 Your Philanthropic Services Team is Here to Support You

-We look forward to answering your questions, conducting research for you, and providing information on products, services, and programs that help support your charitable goals and interests.
+We look forward to answering your questions, conducting research for you, and providing information on services and programs that help support your charitable goals.